Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

 In this example, you can change the per-added values to anything.
 The equation at the end tells us what to multiply the x<sup>1</sup> to x<sup>5</sup> by to produce our set of numbers per-added amounts per dimension.
-No matter what the per-added amount are, they can be converted into fast multiplication rather than adding the values together.
+No matter the per-added amount, they can be converted into fast multiplication rather than adding the values together.

 <br /><br />

-Additionally, if the set has three dimensions, then we end up with three per added amount values per dimension.
-This same rule applies even if we start analyzing our sequence, say 50 numbers in.
-We still end up with three values for per-added amounts.
+Additionally, if the set has three per-added amounts (three dimensions), we have 100 values for this sequence.
+Let's say we only use numbers 50 to 54 to find the three pre-added amount values.
+We end up with the same sequence, beginning at 50 numbers into the sequence and using three per-added amount values.
 These three per-added amount values are all that are required to change the position we are at in the sequence back into an equation starting from x is 0 and adding by 1.
 The only difference is that the sequence will continue from 50 numbers in.
 If we put -50 in place of x, we can see what the -50 value was.
-This means we can find any sequence from anywhere in a sequence without knowing where it begins.
-This makes this an incredible way of analyzing and breaking down information.
+This means we can find any sequence from anywhere in a sequence without knowing where it begins or ends (or if it ever ends).
+This makes this an incredible way of analyzing and breaking information down.
+These same rules apply to any sequence with any number of dimensions.

 <br /><br />